Skip to the main content.

 All right, contextual marketing sounds great, but how does it manifest itself in practice?
 Here are some ways you can incorporate context in your marketing.

-1. Tell a Story
+1. Tell a Compelling Story

 You know your audience and what appeals to them.
 Storytelling is one of the most powerful ways you can breathe life into your marketing campaign.
 And again, it creates an opportunity for connection, allowing you to meet your customers where they are.

-Stories are captivating, and when well-crafted, can give your products and services an identity.
+Stories are captivating and, when well-crafted, can give your products and services an identity.
 With a story, you can take your target audience on a journey and delight them along the way.
 Crafting authentic, creative, and inspirational stories helps people bond with you through emotions, memories, and experiences.

 2. Communicate Your Brand’s Values